-The following table describes the nonconfigurable information displayed on the page.
+The following table describes the nonconfigurable information on the page.

-Table 29.
+Table 24.
 Advanced VLAN membership

 Field Definition VLAN Name The name for the VLAN that you selected.
 It can be up to 32 alphanumeric characters long, including blanks.
 The names for the following VLANs are predefined: • VLAN 1.
 Default. • VLAN 4088.
-Auto-VoIP. • VLAN 4089.
-Auto-Video.
+Auto-VoIP.
 VLAN Type The type of the VLAN you selected: Default (VLAN ID = 1).
 Always present.
 Static.
 A VLAN that you configured.
 Dynamic.
 A VLAN that is created through GVRP registration, that you did not convert to a static VLAN, and that GVRP can therefore remove.

-View the VLAN status
+View the VI AN status